 General Tips

 As for where to stay in the city, you can’t really go wrong.
 The most LGBTQ+ areas are El Carmen and Ruzafa, both of which have lively nightlife scenes, great places to eat, and are near the center.
 Valencia is bigger than people expect, but given the superabundance of parks, including one running through the entire middle length of the city, it’s also the perfect city for walking or cycling—just check the distance beforehand.
-It’s worth noting that the beach is quite a walk from the center but easy to reach via bus or the metro.
+It’s worth noting that the beach is quite a walk from the center but easy to reach via bus or metro.

 Among servers in restaurants and at tourist attractions, English is common, but not among the general populace.
-Learning a little bit of Spanish before your trip can go a long way.
-In addition to Spanish, Catalan (referred to as Valenciano in this region and sometimes controversially considered a separate language) is commonly spoken by locals and utilized in signage across the city.
+Learning a little Spanish before your trip can go a long way.
+In addition to Spanish, Catalan (referred to as Valenciano in this region and sometimes controversially considered a separate language) is commonly spoken by locals and used in signage across the city.
 However, everyone also speaks Spanish, so it’s just something to be aware of.

 Airport Transfer and Transportation